noidexe/Enjin-Coin-Documentation/docs/introduction.md

 ## The Benefits of Blockchain

-The Enjin Platform enables you to:
+Thanks to the decentralization, immutability, and transparency of blockchain, the Enjin Platform enables you to:

 **Utilize Innovative Crowdfunding Models:** Create your characters, weapons, real estate, and other gaming assets in advance and offer them to gamers via traditional crowdfunding platforms or a stand-alone website.

 **Enable Player-Driven Value Creation:** Enable your users to modify, craft, upgrade, build, and trade blockchain-based gaming assets which can then gain intrinsic, real-life value of their own based on their history, stats, input, and player customization.

 **Gain User Loyalty and Trust:** Give each player an unbreakable bond of trust: true ownership of digital gaming assets value-backed with ENJ.
-This makes your users not only more loyal, but also more likely to make a purchasing decision.
+This makes your users not only more loyal but also more likely to make a purchasing decision.

 **Recapture Lost Revenue:** Eliminate or regulate gray market trading, which can amount to over 40% in lost revenue.
 You can then monetize all trading—whether online, in-game, or peer-to-peer—via implementing blockchain-enforced trading fees.